Public Liability Insurance

 Public Liability Insurance ensures that there are sufficient funds available to pay compensation in the event of personal injury or damage to property - it does not protect against bad workmanship.

 Accidents will happen.
-Reduce risk of injury by keeping your distance when your gardener is working.
-If you are concerned, ask to see the traders public liability insurance certificate.
+Reduce risk by hiring a professional who is more likely to stick to the activities they are insured for.
+Don't be tempted to ask them to do a task you know a different specialist should do.
+Avoid risk of injury by keeping your distance when your gardener is working.
+If you are concerned, ask to see the traders public liability insurance certificate to see what is actually covered.

 Professional Indemnity Insurance